learngryko/dockerhosting/README.md

 - Use `docker-compose logs -f <service_name>` to monitor specific service logs.
 - Ensure SSL certificates are configured correctly in production.
 - Secure your `.env` file to protect sensitive information.
+- To clone new project use django admin panel